 Ingredients of Sambar

 Sambar is mainly a South Indian Lentil Stew.
-It is made with lentils, vegetables, tamarind and spices.
+It is made with lentils, vegetables, tamarind, and spices.

-Sambar Powder: One of the main ingredients of sambar is sambar powder, which gives it a distinctive taste.
+Sambar Powder: One of the main ingredients in sambar is sambar powder, which gives it its distinctive flavor.
 I use the MTR brand sambar powder.
 You can find it easily on Amazon or in your nearby Indian grocery store.

 If you don’t have sambar powder, grind these spices to a fine powder –